-(1) The pension programs were frozen with respect to any new benefits as of December 31, 2006, but vesting service continues to accrue after such date towards vesting requirements.
-As a result of their vesting service and/or age and service, all participating Named Executive Officers are vested in their pension benefits.

-(2) Present values determined using a December 31, 2020 measurement date and reflect benefits accrued based on service and pay earned through such date.
-Figures for the tax-qualified pension plan are determined based on post-commencement valuation mortality (white collar Pri-2012 retiree mortality table with 96.9% multiplier, projected generationally using MP-2020 improvement scale, modified by using the Long Term Improvement Rates (LTIR) based on the proxy SSA rates released by the SOA), commencement of benefits at age 65 and an assumed discount rate of 2.70% as of the measurement date.
-Figures for the Pension Equalization Program and the Salaried Retirement Restoration Program (collectively, the "SERP") are determined based on the mortality prescribed by Revenue Ruling 2001-62, commencement of benefits at the later of age 60 and full vesting and an assumed discount rate of 1.25% as of the measurement date.
-The assumed future SERP present value conversion rate for those not yet in payment is 1.62%.
+- (1) The pension programs were frozen with respect to any new benefits as of December 31, 2006, but vesting service continues to accrue after such date towards vesting requirements.
+As a result of their vesting service and/or age and service, all participating Named Executive Officers are vested in their pension benefits. - (2) Present values determined using a December 31, 2021 measurement date and reflect benefits accrued based on service and pay earned through such date.
+Figures for the tax-qualified pension plan are determined based on post-commencement valuation mortality (white collar Pri-2012 retiree mortality table with 96.9% multiplier, projected generationally using MP-2020 improvement scale, modified by using the Long-Term Improvement Rates (LTIR) based on the proxy SSA rates released by the SOA), commencement of benefits at age 65 and an assumed discount rate of 3.00% as of the measurement date (up from 2.70% as of last year's December 31, 2020 measurement date).
+Figures for the Pension Equalization Program and the Salaried Retirement Restoration Program (collectively, the "SERP") are determined based on the mortality prescribed by Revenue Ruling 2001-62, commencement of benefits at the later of age 60 and full vesting and an assumed discount rate of 1.90% as of the measurement date (up from 1.25% as of last year's December 31, 2020 measurement date).
+The assumed future SERP present value conversion rate for those not yet in payment is 1.94% (up from 1.62% last year). - (3) Messrs.

-(3) Messrs.
 DiDonato and Esposito are not participants in the Pension Plan, Pension Equalization Program or Salaried Retirement Restoration Program pension make-up account ("Pension Make-Up Account").